maiconmelo/theparallelminds/Prompt.md

 - Distinctive
 - Not mentioned

-Years of experience
+Aspects
+Experience
-- Entry: 0 to 2
+- Entry: 0 to 2 years
-- Mid-level: 3 to 5
+- Mid-level: 3 to 5 years
-- Senior: 5 to 10
+- Senior: 5 to 10 years
-- Principal: 10 to 15
+- Principal: 10 to 15 years
-- Distinguished: more than 15
+- Distinguished: more than 15 years
 - Not mentioned

-Educational degree
+Formation
 - Experience replacement
 - Bachelor
 - Master